Learning Credal Sum-Product Networks: Learning a Credal Sum-product Network

-LearnCSPN holds a second and fundamental property wrt the downward compatibility of CSPNs with SPNs.
-Indeed, when learning a CSPN from a complete dataset, the weights are no longer interval but single degrees.
-Therefore, the heuristic developed is reduced to the heuristic of LearnSPN.
-This is formally stated by the following theorem. \begin{theorem} LearnCSPN on a complete dataset is equivalent to LearnSPN. \end{theorem}

-Indeed, when there is no missing value in the dataset, the count function for the independence test matches the count function of LearnSPN.
+LearnCSPN holds a second and fundamental property with respect to the downward compatibility of CSPNs with SPNs.
+Indeed, when learning a CSPN from a complete dataset, the weights are no longer intervals but single degrees: when there is no missing value in the dataset, the count function for the independence test matches the count function of LearnSPN.
 Analogously, the computation of the log-likelihood of an instance in a cluster corresponds to the computation of the lower log-likelihood.
-In that case, we only add an instance to one cluster and the lower and upper bound of intervals are the same.
-This results in a single extreme point that matches the weights that LearnSPN would have obtained for the same partition.